KEEPING PETS AND HUMANS TOGETHER

 BECOME A VOLUNTEER

 Feeding Pets of the Homeless® is a national non-profit that works with businesses and volunteers across the country to collect pet food and supplies for our homeless population that owns pets.
-Our volunteers help enlist pet food donation sites in their local communities and are advocates for keeping pets and humans together.
+Our volunteers help enlist pet food Donation Sites in their local communities and are advocates for keeping pets and humans together.

 We need your compassion and help to continue our work as the homeless situation grows in our country.
 Becoming a volunteer is easy!